Awkward Videos Show Donald Trump Having Trouble Reading Teleprompter In Veterans Day ‘Something Speech’

 — Aaron Rupar (@atrupar) November 11, 2019

-Trump’s awkwardness with the teleprompter text on Veterans Day could be looked upon as insignificant, if it did not appear to be the latest in a series of such missteps during public speeches by Trump.
-In August, another video went viral compiling a series of slurred and mispronounced words in two Trump speeches given on a single day.
+Trump’s awkwardness with the teleprompter text on Veterans Day could be looked upon as insignificant if it did not appear to be the latest in a series of such missteps during his public speeches.
+In August, another video went viral after it compiled a series of slurred and mispronounced words in two of the president’s speeches given on a single day.

-His difficulty pronouncing words in his speeches had led psychologist John Gartner to speculate that Trump is undergoing some form of decline in his cognitive facilities, possibly the result of a mild but worsening dementia.
+His difficulty pronouncing words in his speeches had led psychologist John Gartner to speculate that Trump is undergoing some form of decline in his cognitive facilities, possibly the result of mild but worsening dementia.

-“If Donald Trump were your father, you would run, not walk, to a neurologist for an evaluation of his cognitive health,” Gartner, who spent 28 years as a psychology professor at Johns Hopkins University, wrote in a USA Today op-ed column at the time.
+“If Donald Trump were your father, you would run, not walk, to a neurologist for an evaluation of his cognitive health,” Gartner — who spent 28 years as a psychology professor at Johns Hopkins University — wrote in a USA Today op-ed column at the time.